bwynants/purelinepro/README.md

 # purelinepro
 ESP32 Pureline Pro BLE esphome project

-# Example configuration entry for finding MAC addresses, Service UUIDs, iBeacon UUIDs, and identifiers
+## Example configuration entry for finding MAC addresses, Service UUIDs, iBeacon UUIDs, and identifiers

   esp32_ble_tracker:
     on_ble_advertise:
       - then:

   logger:
     level: VERY_VERBOSE

-### how to setup
+### how to setup the extractor hood

 Add a reference to the code on github